capr/multigit/README.md

 ## How does it use the current directory?

-Just like git, mgit scans for a `.mgit` dir to find the root of your project, and changes the current directory to that directory, and everything else happens from there.
+Just like git, mgit scans the current directory and its parents for a `.mgit` dir, and changes the current directory to that directory, and everything else happens from there.

 ## Where is multigit used?